anuragkanungo/UdacityBehaviourCloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-I tried using LeNet at first, but after training even upto 20 epochs the car wasn't sticking into the lane even 20% of the time (sometimes i took control in autonomous mode and steered the car into lane manually to see if there are only specific places it fails but 80% of the time car wasn't staying in the lane.)
+I tried using LeNet at first, but after training even upto 20 epochs the car wasn't sticking into the lane even 20% of the time (sometimes i took control in autonomous mode and steered the car into lane manually to see if there are only specific places it fails but 80% of the time car wasn't staying in the lane, going into water or dirt road.)

 Therefore, I decided to use Nvidia Autonomous Car Transfer learning model from there project paper (https://arxiv.org/pdf/1604.07316v1.pdf) .
 On the dataset generate (mentioned below) I trained for 20 epochs and the model did very well to stay in lane (although it was making some mistakes which i made while recording the laps and that told me that model is possibly overfitting).
 The model architecture is discussed in model architecture and training stargey section.